 We have improved his offer.
 See blog post Nancy’s Photos Are In Book About Bees.

 As an example of birds of which the female was NOT the drab one, Brian pointed to birds in the genus Phalaropus.
-The Red-necked Phalarope, the Red Phalarope, and less commonly the Wilson’s Phalarope all migrate past Florida in the Atlantic Ocean to nest in the Arctic.
+The Red-necked Phalaropeinfo, the Red Phalaropeinfo, and less commonly the Wilson’s Phalaropeinfo all migrate past Florida in the Atlantic Ocean to nest in the Arctic.
 Although not nearly as flashy as the Painted Bunting, the female of these species is more colorful than the male.
 And consistent with April’s comments, it is the male who incubates the eggs and cares for the young.

 Wait, There’s More!